 - Go to User Security policies > User Account Settings.

-- Choose “YES” for Enable users to enroll FIDO2 Authenticators.
+- Choose “YES” to Enable users to enroll in FIDO2 Authenticators.

-- Authentication profile is Optional, choose that as per requirement.
+- The authentication profile is Optional, choose that as per requirement.

 - Now save and Push Policy.